ric2b/Vivaldi-browser/chromium/net/docs/bug-triage-suggested-workflow.md

   Write up a net-internals tips and tricks docs.

-* If it appears to be a bug in the unowned core of the network stack (i.e. no sublabel applies, or only the Cr-Internals-Network-HTTP sublabel applies, and there's no clear owner), try to figure out the exact cause.
+* If it appears to be a bug in the unowned core of the network stack (i.e. no subcomponent applies, or only the Internals>Network>HTTP subcomponent applies, and there's no clear owner), try to figure out the exact cause.

 ## Monitoring UMA histograms and Chirp/Gasper alerts